 Environmental Science, '15

-From Manchester, New Hampshire, senior and Environmental Science major Ashley Breen was attracted Castleton based on the campus’ unique size and strong sense of community.
+Alumni and Environmental Science major Ashley Breen, of Manchester, New Hampshire, was attracted to Castleton based on the campus’ unique size and strong sense of community.
 Both important traits while selecting her college of choice, Breen knew right away Castleton would be a great fit.

 While at Castleton, Breen immersed herself in the college culture by getting involved in various on-campus programs.
 She became a member of the Science Association, as well as the Green Campus Initiative Program and also worked as a Student Ambassador on campus, while still finding time to perform additional volunteer work in the community.